twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/1password.md

 !!! warning

-    A session token verified or acquired interactively will be passed to the 1Password CLI through a command-line parameter, which could be visible to other users of the same system.
-You should disable the prompt on shared machines for improved security.
+    Do not use the prompt on shared machines.
+A session token verified or acquired interactively will be passed to the 1Password CLI through a command-line parameter, which is visible to other users of the same system.